The latest good practice tips and guidance for cash assistance in the International Red Cross and Red Crescent Movement

 The RAM is an instrument allowing humanitarian practitioners with limited market expertise and time to develop a rapid and basic first understanding of key markets in the immediate aftermath of a shock.
 The RAM strengthens response analysis by providing market data, essential for informed decision-making on appropriate transfer mechanisms (i.e. in-kind or cash-based) if relief is to be provided.
 The tools used in the RAM, such as market mapping tools, can also reveal possibilities for market-support interventions and identify entry points to support market recovery.

 This guidance complements the RAM and suggests processes and tools aimed at integrating market analysis into the different phases of the project cycle.
 The MAG is targeted at staff and external consultants who have a role in leading market analysis, as well as managers who need to make programming decisions and to implement market-related relief and early recovery interventions.
 It offers a simple approach to the processes of gathering and analysing market data and making decisions based on such information.
-Whilst it is therefore relevant for all humanitarian programming it is of particular interest for cash based assistance.
+Whilst it is therefore relevant for all humanitarian programming it is of particular interest for cash assistance.

-These SoPs provide a structured overview of how cash based assistance is administered through the IFRC and includes the roles, responsibilities, procedures and pre-requisites for the various functions involved.
+These SoPs provide a structured overview of how cash assistance is administered through the IFRC and includes the roles, responsibilities, procedures and pre-requisites for the various functions involved.

 The aim of these SOPs is to support and facilitate the set up and implementation of cash transfer and voucher programming within the ICRC by specifying the respective roles and responsibilities, defining the processes involved and minimum documentation required as well as providing key reference materials.

-Despite this growing acceptance of CTP as a response option, concerns about misuse and fraud remain an obstacle for many National Societies in adopting cash-based responses.
+Despite this growing acceptance of CTP as a response option, concerns about misuse and fraud remain an obstacle for many National Societies in adopting cash responses.
 This concern revolves around the risk of diversion of funds due to its greater appeal and discretion compared to its in-kind equivalent.
 As routine consideration of appropriate CTP becomes increasingly expected by all stakeholders and CTP is identified as a preferred form of support by the affected population, risks of fraud does not necessarily mean that CTP should not be implemented, rather they need to be identified and appropriately managed.
-This anonymized case study walks through the process of how the IFRC and National Society dealt with fraud in a large, longer-term CTP project that resulted in the continuation of the programme and so provides guidance and learning for any National Society to further mitigate similar risks in other programmes.
+This anonymized case study walks through the process of how the IFRC and National Society dealt with fraud in a large, long-term CTP project that resulted in the continuation of the programme and so provides guidance and learning for any National Society to further mitigate similar risks in other programmes.